coleifer/huey/docs/getting-started.rst

 Reading more
 ^^^^^^^^^^^^

 That sums up the basic usage patterns of huey.
-If you plan on using with django, read on -- otherwise check the detailed documentation on the following:
+Below are links for details on other aspects of the API:

 * :py:class:`~huey.api.Huey` - responsible for coordinating executable tasks and queue backends
 * :py:meth:`~huey.api.Huey.task` - decorator to indicate an executable task